When inflationary perturbations refuse to classicalise: the role of non-Gaussianity in Wigner negativity: Introduction

 Second, curvature perturbations do not form an isolated system: they may interact with other fields present in the early universe, becoming entangled with them.
 Even in the absence of other fields, gravitational self-interactions inevitably couple observable scales to inaccessible, small-wavelength modes~\cite{Burgess:2022nwu}.
 There also exists entanglement in real space between the spatial regions inside and outside our observable horizon~\cite{Sharman:2007gi}.
 When tracing over these environmental degrees of freedom, curvature perturbations need to be described by an open quantum system, subject to decoherence~\cite{Joos:1984}.
 In the ``pointer basis'' selected by the interaction, quantum interferences become strongly suppressed~\cite{Zurek:1981}, and the system effectively behaves as a statistical mixture of states, rather than a coherent superposition~\cite{Brandenberger:1990bx,Lombardo:2005iz,Burgess:2006jn,Martineau:2006ki,Sharman:2007gi,Nelson:2016kjm,Shandera:2017qkg,Martin:2018zbe,Martin:2018lin,Martin:2021znx,Colas:2022hlq,Colas:2022kfu,DaddiHammou:2022itk,Burgess:2022nwu,Lopez:2025arw}.
+Even if decoherence is effective, it does not necessarily imply that all quantum features are erased: as shown in~\cite{Martin:2021znx}, what matters is the \emph{rate} at which decoherence proceeds, rather than the final amount.\footnote{Concretely, in inflating spacetimes for decoherence to erase self-entanglement within curvature perturbations, purity needs to decay faster than $a^{-4}$, where $a$ is the scale factor.} Moreover, commonly used diagnostics (such as the purity) depend on the choice of coarse graining underlying the system-environment split.